Insect Stings and Bites

 Immediate care:

 Relax.
 First of all, that funny bump on your skin almost certainly ISN'T a brown recluse bite.
-Second, we don't do much about them.
-We just bandage the hole up and watch for infection.
+For every real spider bite we see in the ER, 100 patients show us their "spider bite" and it's really a boil, folliculitis, impetigo, poison ivy, mosquito bite, cactus thorn, or whatever.
+Second, we don't do much about brown recluse bites.
+We just bandage the sore and watch for infection.
 Most other therapies, such as cutting the bite area out, using steroids, etc, are controversial.
 If you do develop an enlarging skin sore, go see your doctor.

 You just ran into a huge spider web that was strung across the bike trail.
 As you try to brush a critter off your arm (without crashing the bike), it bites you.